 The Company reports revenue on a gross or net basis based on management's assessment of whether the Company acts as a principal or agent in the transaction.
 The determination of whether the Company acts as a principal or an agent in a transaction is based on an evaluation of whether the Company controls the good or service before transfer to the customer.
-When the Company concludes that it controls the good or service before transfer to the customer and records revenue on a gross basis.
+When the Company concludes that it controls the good or service before transfer to the customer, the Company is considered a principal in the transaction and records revenue on a gross basis.
 When the Company concludes that it does not control the good or service before transfer to the customer but arranges for another entity to provide the good or service, the Company acts as an agent and records revenue on a net basis in the amount it earns for its agency service.